mslhii/android-root-projects/random_patched_boot_images/README.md

-New and patched boot  images are to be uploaded to this repository
+New and patched boot a images are to be uploaded to this repository